Automatic Warning System: AWS for speed warnings

-The system works in the same way as for signals, except that a fixed magnet positioned between the running rails is located at the service braking distance before the speed reduction.
-The single magnet will always cause a horn (caution) to sound in the cab, which the driver must cancel to prevent the emergency brake applying.
-Beyond the magnet, a lineside warning board will advise the driver of the speed requirement ahead.
+AWS works in the same way as for signals, except that a fixed magnet is located at the service braking distance before the speed reduction and no electromagnet is provided (or needed).
+A single fixed magnet will always cause a warning indication to the driver, which the driver must acknowledge to prevent the emergency brake applying.
+A trackside warning board will also advise the driver of the speed requirement ahead.